Previous Page Next Page

 5735 Facility under the Jurisdiction of Another Health and Human Services (HHS) Division

-Provider Investigations Handbook, 3600, PI Does Not Investigate
+HHSC Provider Investigations Handbook, 3600 PI Does Not Investigate

 6820 Regulated Group Homes versus Boarding Homes or Personal Care Homes

 The program or agency that has jurisdiction to investigate a group home may not be immediately clear.
-Reporters may use the term “group home” to describe any home, licensed or unlicensed, where multiple unrelated adults with behavioral, intellectual, developmental, or substance use disorders live.
-Intake specialists do not assume that the client lives in a licensed group home solely because the reporter used the term “group home.”
-A licensed group home is an intermediate care facility for individuals with an intellectual disability or related condition (ICF/IID) or Home and Community-based Services (HCS) group home.
-Other group living situations may be boarding homes, personal care homes, halfway homes, or transitional living centers.
+Reporters may use the term “group home” to describe any home, regulated or unregulated, where multiple unrelated adults with behavioral, intellectual, developmental, or substance use disorders live.
+The intake specialist does not assume that the client lives in a regulated group home solely because the reporter uses the term “group home.”

 See: